Aliucord/Aliucord/patches/README.md

 8. Commit changes to git

 > [!NOTE]
+> If you encounter any errors while running the tasks listed above, please rerun them with the `--info` Gradle
+> flag to display more hidden output, including any stdout that was returned from `patch`/`diff`!

+> [!NOTE]
 > Any changes made to the patches in `./src` after having run `:patches:disassembleWithPatches` will be discarded
 > upon running the `:patches:writePatches` task to generate *new* patches!
 Patches should not directly be modified,
 > but instead the smali file they are patching!